taghead/burger.devourer.xyz/README.md

 Finally run `npm run start`

+This will serve the website on http://localhost:4200 and emulate Supabase.

+Supabase email emulation server is on http://localhost:9000.

 ## 3. Additional Information
 #### 3.1.
 Forgot TypeScript?
 Give the [/docs/typescript_refresher.md](/docs/typescript_refresher.md) a read.
 Hopefully, it will help you out.